 CELEBRATING EXTRAORDINARY WOMEN

 The Hall is dedicated to recognizing and preserving the history of the accomplishments of past and present Colorado women.
 Both historical and contemporary women have shared foresight, vision, and the power of accomplishment but lacked a forum for recognition.
-The Hall is dedicated to ensuring that their splendid achievements will not be forgotten through an induction ceremony held every two years as well as events including our inductees held in Denver and around the state.
+The Hall is dedicated to ensuring that their splendid achievements will not be forgotten through an induction ceremony held every two years as well as events including our inductees held in Denver and around the state of Colorado.

 The CWHF mission is to inspire by celebrating and sharing the enduring contributions of Colorado’s distinctive women.
 To achieve this, the Hall educates the people of Colorado about the stories of the women who shaped our state and the nation’s history with courage, leadership, intelligence, compassion, and creativity.
 Their talents, skills, struggles, and contributions form a legacy that the Colorado Women’s Hall of Fame is dedicated to protecting.
 The women inducted into the Hall of Fame come from diverse backgrounds such as: